Model Structures on Commutative Monoids in General Model Categories: Additional Results

 \item To check that extension and restriction form a Quillen equivalence in this case, we use Corollary 1.3.16(c) of \cite{hovey-book}.
 First, note that restriction reflects weak equivalences between fibrant objects because the weak equivalences and fibrations in these two categories are the same.
 Next, suppose $N$ is a cofibrant commutative $R$-algebra.
 The map $N \cong R\otimes_R N \to T\otimes_R N$ is a weak equivalence because cofibrant objects are flat.
 Thus, restriction and extension of scalars form a Quillen equivalence. \end{enumerate} \end{proof}

 An alternative approach for (2) which avoids the need for cofibrant $R$-modules to be flat is suggested by Theorem 2.4 of \cite{hovey-monoidal} in the non-commutative case.
-Note that we do not require the unit to be cofibrant as Hovey did.
-This is because we do not obtain our model structure on $CAlg(R)$ from $R$-mod.
-Rather, we obtain it as the undercategory of $\CMon(\M)$.
+The cost is a collection of cofibrancy hypotheses on the objects in question.
 Via Remark \ref{remark-enveloping-computations} we may view the generating cofibrations of $CAlg(R)$ as $R\otimes \Sym(I)$ where $I$ is the set of generating cofibrations for $\M$.

-\begin{theorem} Suppose $\M$ has a cofibrant unit, satisfies the commutative monoid axiom, and that the domains of the generating cofibrations are cofibrant.
+\begin{theorem} Suppose $\M$ has a cofibrant unit, satisfies the strong commutative monoid axiom, and that the domains of the generating cofibrations are cofibrant.
 Suppose $R$ and $T$ are commutative monoids which are cofibrant in $\M$ and suppose $f:R\to T$ is a weak equivalence.
 Then extension and restriction of scalars is a Quillen equivalence between $CAlg(R)$ and $CAlg(T)$. \end{theorem}

 \begin{proof}

 We follow the model of Hovey's proof in \cite{hovey-monoidal}.
 All that must be shown is that for all cofibrant $R$-modules $M$, $M\to M\otimes_R T$ is a weak equivalence.
 Because $M$ is cofibrant we may write $M = \colim M_\alpha$ where $M_0=0$ and $M_\alpha \to M_{\alpha+1}$ is a pushout of a map in $R\otimes \Sym(I)$.
 For concreteness we will let $K\to L$ denote the map in $I$ which is used in this pushout.